Wills, Trusts & Probate

 The Proof is in Our Performance

-What evidence is needed to prove undue influence?
+What types of evidence are most useful to prove undue influence?

 Can undue influence affect trusts as well as wills?

-Is mediation effective in resolving undue influence disputes?
+Is mediation effective for undue influence disputes?